Best daily deals

 The Edifier TWS1 Pro 2 is packed full of features yet still comes in under $50.
 Aside from active noise canceling (ANC), they also sport a low-latency mode for gaming, so there’s little discrepancy between seeing and hearing someone’s lips move on screen.
 These are a great value buy if you need to block out noise from others to focus on the game.

 The earbuds also sound pretty good out of the box, with only a slight boost to bass.
-You can also select from 3 other equalizer presets in the companion app: pop, classical, and rock.
-You can also track lost earbuds using the app and customize the onboard touch controls.
+The companion app offers three other equalizer presets: pop, classical, and rock.
+The app also allows you to track lost earbuds and customize the onboard touch controls.

 The main drawback with these earbuds is relatively poor battery life.
 But if you don’t plan on using these earbuds for more than five hours of gameplay or at least taking a break in between to charge, they are a great option.